Muhliscm/deployed-/telecome_churn_prediction/README.md

 <h2>🛠️ Pre-processing </h2>

-In this project, the dependent variable is ‘Rented bike count’, the prediction of which gives us the exact number of bikes required per hour in order to reduce the waiting time.
+In this project, the dependent variable is ‘User Churned Or Not’, the prediction of which gives us the customers are likely to leave a service or cancel a subscription

 ![image](https://user-images.githubusercontent.com/92729412/194842399-829fe471-f014-425b-aeac-b0a69b926ca0.png)